 Why did you decide to pursue the FAIT Fellowship program?

 I decided to pursue the FAIT Fellowship program because I saw a brochure about it, and as I was reading through it, I said [to myself], ‘okay, so you’re telling me I can travel for my job, I can make a global impact with what I do, and it’s technology-related.’
 I didn’t know the job existed until I read the brochure and as soon as I read it I was sold.
 It was very simple for me.

 Do you have any advice for students who are applying?

-The advice I would give for students applying is to look at the “12 Dimensions,” which is on the state.gov and FAIT Fellowship websites.
+The advice I would give for students applying is to look at the Foreign Service Dimensions, which is on the state.gov website.
 Look at how those tie in with the experiences that you have.
 They don’t necessarily have to be technical.
 Technical experience is great, but the application reviewers know that you’ll be technically competent when you graduate.
 They also know that you’ll go through training that will teach you all the stuff they need that you need to know for the job.
 So what they’re really looking at is who you are as a person, how would you fit in, are you a creative problem solver.
 If you ever had some sort of IT problem and you found a creative way to solve, that’s really great too.

 What did you value the most from your Washington, D.C. internship?

 My internship in Washington, D.C., was kind of unconventional.
 I managed to work for a different office in my last few weeks there, so I worked with Diplomatic Security.
 I was part of the “red cell team” and that’s when I found out that you could get paid to do ethical hacking.
 You’re actually helping people.
 Those days at work just flew by, I got to learn so much, and that was really a highlight for me – because if I didn’t have that internship I’m not sure when I would have figured out that I really liked to do that and I have a skill for it.